FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/tools/FreeTAKUAS.md

 # Introduction
 FreeTAK UAS (FTUAS) is an Android application that can:

-* control any DJI drone supported by the current DJI SDK
+* Control any DJI drone supported by the current DJI SDK
 * Stream the position of the drone to all the connected TAK clients
 * Stream the video Feed to all the connected TAK clients